concept sign welcome to rejection stay strong

 Now take that list and arrange it in order of the least scary scenario to most scary scenario.
 When you’re done, you should have a list of five items that scare you the most.
 Next, figure out what you’d actually like to accomplish by asking for that thing.
 Do you want to meet a potential employer?
 Get a raise?
 Go on a date?
 Whatever it is, write down your goal.

 Once you’ve got over your fear of rejection, keep track of your progress.
-Every day, log a few minutes doing whatever it is you need to do to get closer to your goal.
+Every day, log a few minutes doing whatever activity you need to do to get closer to your goal.
 Soon enough, you’ll find yourself feeling less anxious about asking for what you want.

 Rejection Sensitive Disorder is Manageable